FormerLurker/ArcWelderLib/readme.md

 * Example: ```ArcWelder -g "C:\thing.gcode"```

 ### Resolution (Maximum Path Deviation)
-Arc welder is able to compress line segments into gcode by taking advantage of the fact that a bunch of tiny line segments can, when viewed from a distance, approximate a curve.
+ArcWelder is able to compress line segments into gcode by taking advantage of the fact that a bunch of tiny line segments can, when viewed from a distance, approximate a curve.
 However, a true curved path will never match up exactly with a bunch of straight lines, so ArcWelder needs a bit of play in order to create arc commands.
 The *resolution argument* tells ArcWelder how much leeway it has with the original toolpath to make an arc.
 Increasing this value will result in more compression, and reducing it will improve accuracy.
 It is a trade-off, but one that most slicers implement anyway in order to prevent too many tiny movements from overwhelming your firmware.
 In fact, ArcWelder can produce toolpaths that are more accurate than simply merging short segments together, making it less 'lossy' than slicer resolution settings.

 The default resolution is 0.05mm, which means your toolpaths can deviate by plus or minus 0.025mm.
-In general, this produces excellent results, and toolpaths that are indistinguishable from the originals with the neaked eye.
+In general, this produces excellent results and toolpaths that are indistinguishable from the originals with the naked eye.
 For extremely high precision parts, you may decrease this value, but this will reduce the amount of compression that can be achieved.

 Values above 0.1 are not recommended, as you may encounter overlapping toolpaths.
 When using values above 0.1, I recommend you use a visualizer that supports arcs before running your print.